raganwald/raganwald.github.com/_posts/2015-06-28-method-decorators.md

 [method decorators]: https://github.com/wycats/javascript-decorators

-Although ES7 has not been approved, there is extensive support for ES7 method decorators in transpilation tools.
-The examples in this post were evaluated with [Babel](http://babeljs.io).
+(Although ES7 has not been approved, there is extensive support for ES7 method decorators in transpilation tools.
+The examples in this post were evaluated with [Babel](http://babeljs.io).)

-### summary

-Function decorators can be used as method decorators, provided that we take care to handle `this` properly and manage state carefully.
-If we're using a transpilation tool, we may also choose to use ES7 method decorator syntax, although it is not required.

 ---